twinkletwinklelittlestar70/IRS-PM-2021-07-05-IS03FT-YourSon-YourSong/SystemCode/README.md

 `/algorithms`: all code and models for machine reasoning and learning

-# Install and run
+# Install
+Step1. go into the `frontend` folder and follow the install instruction under the folder.

-go into the `backend` folder and follow the install instruction under the folder.
+Step2. go into the `backend` folder and follow the install instruction under the folder.

+use `pip freeze > requirements.txt` to freeze all required module.

 # Deployment
 Step1. go into the `frontend` folder and follow the deployment instruction under the folder.

 Step1. go into the `backend` folder and follow the deployment instruction under the folder.

-use `pip freeze > requirements.txt` to freeze all required module.